Duke of Burgundy: House of Burgundy (1032–1361)

-House of Valois-Burgundy (1363–1482)
+House of Valois-Burgundy (1361–1482)

-John II of France, the second Valois king, successfully claimed the duchy after the death of Philip, the last Capet duke.
-John then passed the duchy to his youngest son Philip as an apanage.
+On 28 December 1361 John II of France, the second Valois king, successfully claimed the duchy after the death of Philip, the last Capet duke.

+The duchy did not merge into the royal domain; it remained a distinct feudal entity, with the Burgundian estates firmly opposing annexation.

+In January 1362 he had appointed Henri of Bar, Lord of Pierrefort, as the initial governor, but As early as January 25, 1362, John appointed John of Melun, Count of Tancarville as govenor of Burgundy.

+John then passed the duchy to his youngest son Philip as an apanage in 1363.

 Family tree

 House of Habsburg (1482–1700)

 In 1477, the territory of the Duchy of Burgundy was annexed by France.
 In the same year, Mary married Maximilian, Archduke of Austria, giving the Habsburgs control of the remainder of the Burgundian Inheritance.

-Although the territory of the Duchy of Burgundy itself remained in the hands of France, the Habsburgs remained in control of the title of Duke of Burgundy and the other parts of the Burgundian inheritance, notably the Low Countries and the Free County of Burgundy in the Holy Roman Empire.
+Although the territory of the Duchy of Burgundy itself remained in the hands of France, the Habsburgs remained in control of the title of Duke of Burgundy and the other parts of the Burgundian inheritance, notably the Low Countries and the Free County of Burgundy in the Holy Roman Empire as well as the County of Charolais in France.
 They often used the term Burgundy to refer to it (e.g. in the name of the Imperial Circle it was grouped into), until the late 18th century, when the Austrian Netherlands were lost to the French Republic.
 The Habsburgs also continued to claim Burgundy proper until the Treaty of Cambrai in 1529, when they surrendered their claim in exchange for French recognition of Imperial sovereignty over Flanders and Artois.